maxmind/MaxMind-DB-Reader-dotnet/README.md

 ## Requirements ##

-This library works with .NET Framework version 4.6.1 and above and .NET Standard 2.0 or above.
+This library works with .NET 5.0 and above and .NET Standard 3.1 or above.

 ## Installation ##